 1. You’re Not Fat, You’re Inflamed

 If you are an American, there is a good chance you are inflamed.
 A whopping 60% of us have at least one chronic disease, and 40% have more than one (cdc.gov)!
-These are just the diagnosed people.
-I can tell you from experience that many of my friends and clients feel terrible but nobody has been able to tell them why yet.
+And if you have a disease like rheumatoid arthritis or fibromyalgia, you are most certainly inflamed.

-At the heart of all this disease is inflammation, which means you may look and feel puffy and retain water and even fat for other reasons besides overeating.
+At the heart of all chronic disease, including arthritis, is inflammation, which means you may look and feel puffy and retain water and even fat for other reasons besides overeating.

-When I create a customized anti-inflammatory eating plan called LEAP for clients it is common for people to shed 5 or 10 pounds in just a few weeks without trying.
+When we create an anti-inflammatory eating plan based off of your unique Mediator Release Test results, it is common for people to shed 5 or 10 pounds in just a few weeks without trying.
 One client shed 25 pounds in 3 weeks, and it was not because she was starving.

 Little of this weight loss is even fat.
 It’s mostly water at this point because as inflammation decreases, some people will finally let go of all that water they were holding onto.
 The “puffiness” in their faces, legs, arms and belly that they assumed was fat was actually water they were retaining as part of being in this state of chronic inflammation.

 Following a rigid fad diet is not going to get rid of this inflammation.
-In many cases it will only make it worse because it places MORE stress on your body.
-It is well known that stress of all types, mental or physical, only increase inflammation.
+In many cases it will only make it worse because you will slow down your metabolism, store fat MORE easily, and increases stress.
+It is well known that stress of all types increases inflammation.

 2. Your Relationship with Food is on the Rocks

 Nearly everyone I know has a relationship with food that is a bit out of sorts, even when they don’t realize it.
 It happens for different reasons for everybody.